 Lamb had a strong night, catching five passes for 66 yards and a touchdown.
 Pickens produced all-world numbers with nine grabs, 144 yards, and a score.
 They accounted for more than half of quarterback Dak Prescott‘s 25 completions and 210 of his 268 passing yards.

 The Cowboys already have Lamb under wraps for the next few seasons, having signed the star WR1 to a four-year, $136MM extension in August 2024.
-Pickens’ future remains up in the air, though, as he remains on track to reach free agency in the offseason.
+Pickens’ future is up in the air, though, as he remains on track to reach free agency in the offseason.

 Pickens had some behind-the-scenes issues, including with punctuality, in Pittsburgh.
 The Steelers then decided to move on from Pickens in the offseason, trading him and a 2027 sixth-round pick to the Cowboys for a 2026 third-rounder and a 2027 fifth-rounder.